-COLUMBUS - A divided panel of the 6th Circuit Court of Appeals today issued a ruling in Case Number 16-3746, the Ohio A. Phillip Randolph Institute v.
+COLUMBUS - A divided panel of the 6th Circuit Court of Appeals today issued a ruling in Case Number 16-3746, the Ohio A. Philip Randolph Institute v.
 Husted in his official capacity as the Ohio Secretary of State, overturning a lower court ruling by U.S. District Court Judge George C. Smith.
 The suit sought to discontinue Ohio’s decades-long process for maintaining accurate voter rolls.
 The following may be attributed directly to Secretary Husted:

 “With today’s ruling, the court will effectively force us to put voters back on the voter rolls who have died or long since moved to another address.